chawyehsu/charter-webfont/README.md

 -------

 1. The webfont package is licensed under the MIT license.
-2. See the `LICENSE.font.txt` for the fonts' license.
+2. See the `LICENSE.fonts.txt` for the fonts' license.